nv-gha-runners/docs/docs/onboarding/index.md

 ## Introduction

+!!! note

+    This page does not apply to non-NVIDIA GitHub organizations.
+Non-NVIDIA GitHub organizations can can go [here](./non-nvidia.md) to proceed with onboarding instructions.

 This page outlines some important preliminary information that users will need to know about testing pull requests with NVIDIA's self-hosted runners.

 Once this information has been reviewed, follow the links at the bottom of this page to find out more about the onboarding process.